Jwely/pyhelp-gis/README.md

 ### General contents

-Users who are just getting started with python can follow the guide below, reviewing each topic in order.
+Users who are just relativley new to python for gis can follow the topics below, reviewing each topic in order.
 Otherwise, just go right after whatever you're interested in.

 - [x] [Obtaining and installing modules](topics/modules)